Abid-Hussain36/comp423-course-notes/docs/tutorials/go-setup.md

 6. Reopen your Project in a Dev Container by Pressing `Ctrl + Shift + P` or `Cmd + Shift + P` and then Typing and Running the Command: `Dev Containers: Reopen in Container`

 ## Writing "Hello World" in Go
+Go is a statically typed, compiled language that was developed by Google.
+It is loved for its high performance, simplicity, and concurrency support.
+Go is widely used for developing server-side applications, CLI tools, distributed systems and microservices, real-time systems, and high performance systems.

-1. Check your Go Version:
+1. Create a New Terminal in VS Code and Check your Go Version:
 ``` bash
 go version
 ```